digitalandrew/digitalandrew/README.md

 Checkout my profile for cool tools I'm working on.

-You can fine more info about what I'm working on at my website: www.andrewbellini.com
+You can find more info about what I'm working on at my website: www.andrewbellini.com